rrpod/library_oodd/README.md

 	If any of the above field length requirements are violated and 'Update Profile' button is clicked, the system throws an error 'could not update profile' and new admin is not created.
 * Search books using ISBN or title or author or description or status: Search box is on the top portion of the screen.
 * View the details of a book: When user logs in book details are populated by default.
 They can also be searched in the search box.
-* Check out a book if its status is ‘Available': Click on List of Books > Action column of the table > Checkout Button
+* Check out a book if its status is ‘Available': Click on List of Books > Action column of the table > Checkout Button > User still remains on the List of Books page > Return option becomes available
-* Return her/his checked out book: Click on List of Books > Action column of the table > Return Button for books whose status is checked out
+* Return her/his checked out book: Click on List of Books > Action column of the table > Return Button for books whose status is checked out> User is redirected to Checkout History of User page and the details of returned book are visible in the history.
 * View own checkout history: Click on 'Checkout History' button on the top portion of the screen.

 **Special Test Cases**